tmusolf/GoogleMapToOSMAndGPX/README.md

 Using the -l parameter the layer organization is preserved.
 A subdirectory, named after the layer, is created under <gpx_path>for each layer.
 Each of these subdirectories will contain a GPX file for each track in the layer and one GPX file containing all of the waypoints in the layer.

 ## Using the GPX files with OSMAnd
 To use these converted GPX files in OSMAnd they need to be placed in the appropriate OSMAnd tracks folder on your phone.
-Transfer the folder and it's GPX files to your phone and then use a file manager to copy the entire folder to the Android/media/net.osmand.plus/files/tracks directory.
+Transfer the folder and it's GPX files to your phone and then use a file manager app to copy the entire folder to the **Android/media/net.osmand.plus/files/tracks** directory.
 You can also create folders under the tracks directory to contain these folders.
 For example, ...tracks\Germany & ...tracks\Sweden.
 This type of organization can make it easier to find and manage these tracks.

-To remove the GPX files from OSMAnd you can use a file manager or OSMAnd My Places to delete individual GPX files or the entire folder.
+To remove the GPX files from OSMAnd you can use a file manager app or OSMAnd My Places to delete individual GPX files or the entire folder.

 NOTE: As of V4.8.6 the OSMAnd import feature only allows you to import a single GPX file at a time, not a folder of GPX files.
 In addition, if you use the OSMAnd import feature you will lose a track's color and line width and they will be imported with OSMAnd default values.

 NOTE: Starting with Android 11 there are enhanced file protection protocals put in place that prevent you from accessing the files in the Android/obb/net.osmand.plus folders.
-You can change this location to that is accessible by other Android applications by going to settings/OSMAnd settings/Data storage folder and selecting manually specified /storage/emulated/0/Android/media/net.osmand.plus/files.
+You can change this location to one that is accessible by other Android applications by going to **settings/OSMAnd settings/Data storage folder** and selecting **manually specified /storage/emulated/0/Android/media/net.osmand.plus/files**.

 ## Making a GPX file visible